meetoseh/backend/docs/redis/keys.md

   we are creating a new interactive prompt for the public interactive prompt with the given identifier.

+- `daily_phone_verifications:{unix_date}` goes to a hash where the keys are one of:

+  - `total` - how many total phone verifications approved on this date
+  - `users` - how many unique users had a phone verification approved on this date
+  - `first` - how many users had their first phone verification approved on this date

+    Days are delineated using the America/Los_Angeles timezone.
+This key is set to automatically expire, and thus this is acting as a true cache, and hence this isn't in the stats namespace (which is primarily for authoritative keys)

 ### Stats namespace

 These are regular keys which are primarily for statistics, i.e., internal purposes,